Boxer Rebellion: Causes

-A major precipitating incident was anger at the German Catholic Priest Georg Stenz, who had allegedly serially raped Chinese women in Juye County, Shandong.
-In an attack known as the Juye Incident, Chinese rebels attempted to kill Stenz in his missionary quarters, but failed to find him and killed two other missionaries.
-The German Navy's East Asia Squadron dispatched to occupy Jiaozhou Bay on the southern coast of the Shandong peninsula.
+A major precipitating incident was anger at German Catholic priest Father Stenz, who had allegedly serially raped Chinese women in Juye County, Shandong.
+In a November 1897 attack known as the Juye Incident, Chinese rebels attempted to kill Stenz in his missionary quarters, but failed to find him and killed two other missionaries.
+The German Navy's East Asia Squadron was dispatched to occupy Jiaozhou Bay on the southern coast of the Shandong peninsula.

+A French political cartoon of 1898 depicting China as a pie about to be carved up by Queen Victoria (United Kingdom), Kaiser Wilhelm II (Germany), Tsar Nicholas II (Russia), Marianne (France) and a samurai (Japan), while a stereotypical Qing official (Li Hongzhang) protests but is powerless.

 In December 1897, Wilhelm declared his intent to seize territory in China, which triggered a "scramble for concessions" by which Britain, France, Russia and Japan also secured their own sphere of influence in China.
 Germany gained exclusive control of developmental loans, mining, and railway ownership in Shandong province.
 Russia gained influence of all territory north of the Great Wall, plus the previous tax exemption for trade in Mongolia and Xinjiang, economic powers similar to Germany's over Fengtian, Jilin and Heilongjiang.
 France gained influence of Yunnan, most of Guangxi and Guangdong, Japan over Fujian.
 Britain gained influence of the whole Yangtze valley (defined as all provinces adjoining the Yangtze, as well as Henan and Zhejiang), parts of Guangdong and Guangxi provinces and part of Tibet.
 Only Italy's request for Zhejiang was declined by the Chinese government.
 These do not include the lease and concession territories where the foreign powers had full authority.
 The Russian government militarily occupied their zone, imposed their law and schools, seized mining and logging privileges, settled their citizens, and even established their municipal administration on several cities.